DragoniteSpam/GameMakerTutorialTutorial/README.md

 \*cough\* No I'm not upset about the state of contemporary educational institutions, which have been suffering for decades from not giving teachers the respect they deserve or the resources they need to help kids succeed.
 Whatever gave you that idea?

 ANYWAY.
 Have you ever thought to yourself "there's this thing that I know how to do in GameMaker, I wonder if it would be nice if I could tell other people how to do it, too?"
-If you have, you should probably consult a doctor for a remedy to such ideas ASAP [lest you spend all your time making tutorials such that you never actually have time to make a game](https://github.com/orgs/DragoniteSpam-GameMaker-Tutorials/repositories) but if that isn't a bother to you ~~or if you actually don't want to make a game and are just looking for a convenient excuse to get out of doing so~~ then this is the tutorial for you!
+If you have, you should probably consult a doctor for a remedy to such ideas ASAP [lest you spend all your time making tutorials such that you never actually have time to make a game](https://github.com/orgs/DragoniteSpam-GameMaker-Tutorials/repositories).
+If that isn't a bother to you ~~or if you actually don't want to make a game and are just looking for a convenient excuse to get out of doing so~~ then this is the tutorial for you!

 ### Choosing a Subject

 It can be on anything you want it to be!
 But just like your 12th grade English teacher kept nagging you about when it came to the subject of your senior paper, it helps to be specific in what you want to target.
 Here are some ideas for consideration to help narrow down the scope of what you want to make.

-Let's imagine that I want to make a tutorial regarding making spaghetti.
-We can try:
+Let's imagine that I want to make a tutorial regarding making **spaghetti.** We can try:

  - A tutorial on something simple that's a good place for people who are just getting started to try out: `Cooking Your First Meal: Spaghetti`